 "As to the adequacy of the notification to the complainant of the decision to abolish his post in Judgment 3041, under 8, the Tribunal held that an organisation must give proper notice of the decision, reasons for the decision and an opportunity to contest the decision.
 While it is true that the letter did not expressly state that the decision was a final decision, it clearly communicated that a final decision had been taken to abolish the complainantís post with immediate effect.
 The fact that the complainant remained in the post during the reassignment process is a matter of the implementation of the decision and does not detract from the finality of the

 ILOAT Judgment(s): 3041

-decision; post held by complainant; abolition of post; reassignment; definition
+decision; post held by the complainant; abolition of post; reassignment; definition

 "In Judgment 2315, under 29, the Tribunal held that the need for a personnel advisory panel to be free to discuss relevant matters is not an acceptable basis for a claim of confidentiality ď[i]n a decisionmaking process which is subject to internal review and the jurisdiction of this Tribunal [Ö]Ē. This is equally applicable to a reassignment process that is also subject to internal review and the jurisdiction of the Tribunal.
 If there are aspects of the report pertaining to confidential third party information, the report can be redacted to exclude this information."

 ILOAT Judgment(s): 2315

 advisory body; report; competence of tribunal; reassignment; judicial review; decision-maker